 Individuals suffering from chronic diseases often experience a change in behavior and it impacts the overall lives of the patients and their immediate families.
 Experts say that the best way to manage the condition of elderly patients suffering from chronic diseases is by making them self sufficient in managing their illnesses and it will prove effective in the long run.
+They may also try therapy (armidaho.com/acoustic-wave-therapy/) to help them with the pain.
 This indirectly helps them to live their lives with dignity by enabling them to manage their day to day activities and by bringing back their lost confidence.
 The aim of chronic disease self-management program is to making the elderly people to implement the support practices in developing the necessary skills and confidence they need to lead their lives in a dignified manner without waiting for help from others.

 What Does Research Say?